0xSYJiK/iran-branches-wordpress-plugin/README-en_US.md

 This is a cool and handy plugin for managing and displaying a list of your company's branches! 🏢 It's specially designed for use in Iran and is super easy to work with.
 You can categorize branches by province and show your users a neat, searchable list.

-**Friendly Note:** This entire plugin was created with the help of Google's Gemini CLI AI assistant! 🤖
+**Note:** This entire plugin was created with the help of Google's Gemini CLI AI assistant and by an official Wibe coder! 🤖

+**Disclaimer:** Use this plugin at your own risk.

+##  Live Demo

+You can see a live demo of this plugin at [bonhorse.ir/branches](https://bonhorse.ir/branches/).

+**Note:** The map of Iran on the left side of the demo page is not included in this plugin; it is a separate plugin.

 ## ✨ Features